rabbix2020/brainfuck-asm/README.md

  Certainly!
 This interpreter was created for Linux under x64 architecture.

  **how to build?**
- For compilaction use nasm and for linking use ld (but you could use other linker).
+ For compilaction use nasm and for linking use ld (but you can use other linker).